luci/recipes-py/README.recipes.md

 A module for interacting with Milo.

+&mdash; **def [config\_test\_presentation](/recipe_modules/milo/api.py#57)(self, column_keys=(), grouping_keys=('status',)):**

+Specifies how the tests should be rendered.

+Args:
+  column_keys:
+    A list of keys that will be rendered as 'columns'. status is always the first column and name is always the last column (you don't need to specify them).
+A key must be one of the following:
+    1. 'v.{variant_key}': variant.def[variant_key] of the test variant (e.g.
+      v.gpu).

+  grouping_keys:
+    A list of keys that will be used for grouping tests.
+A key must be one of the following:
+    1. 'status': status of the test variant.
+    2. 'name': name of the test variant.
+    3. 'v.{variant_key}': variant.def[variant_key] of the test variant (e.g.
+    v.gpu).
+    Caveat: test variants with only expected results are not affected by this setting and are always in their own group.

 &mdash; **def [show\_blamelist\_for](/recipe_modules/milo/api.py#20)(self, gitiles_commits):**

 Specifies which commits and repos Milo should show a blamelist for.